Nature is not always kind

 A while back, some friends told us about some strong tides they had encountered unexpectedly off Spreckelsville.
 It reminded us again of something an old colleague wrote about being lured into dangerous situations by forgetting that Maui’s beauty is a force of nature and, as such, can contain some hidden dangers.

-It seemed like a good time to rerun a piece written almost a decade ago by our late Opinion Page editor, Ron Youngblood.
+It seemed like a good time to rerun a piece written almost a decade ago by our late editorial page editor, Ron Youngblood.
 He warned that Maui’s beautiful environment can be unforgiving, if not respected.

 “A mild climate, an inviting ocean and land that appears gentle have a way of deluding Maui tourists — and some residents.